 - Learn More

-You’ll need to evaluate your website to figure out which hosting plan you should use – Shared, Reseller, VPS, WordPress, or Dedicated.
+You’ll need to evaluate your website to figure out which hosting plan you should use – Shared, Reseller, VPS, WordPress Hosting, or Dedicated.
 You’ll need to find out where the website files are stored, any applicable databases, and how to obtain a backup of them.
 It is best to contact your current hosting provider to obtain this information.

 Note that if later you realize you need more or less in your hosting plan, you can easily downgrade or upgrade your hosting plan in your Account Management Panel (AMP).
 We’ll assist you with the process.